-Corundum Properties Facts and Photos
+Corundum Properties, Facts and Photos

 Corundum Hardest Mineral After Diamond

-Relatively common and naturally transparent, it changes colour with the presence of impurities.
-In its purest form corundum is colourless.
+Relatively common and naturally transparent, corundum changes colour with the presence of impurities.
+In its purest form it's colourless.

-One of the hardest natural substances known to man, corundum can scratch every mineral except for diamond.
+One of the hardest natural substances it can scratch every mineral except diamond.
 For this reason it has long been used as an abrasive.

-The optical phenomenon of asterism can often be seen when inclusions of rutile are present in red or blue corundum.
-To be fully appreciated the stone which known as star ruby or star sapphire must be cut as a cabochon.
+The optical phenomenon known as asterism can often be seen when inclusions of rutile are present.
+These stones are known as star ruby or star sapphire.